siteorigin/so-css/readme.txt

 == Changelog ==

+= 1.2.0 - 6 June 2018 =
+* Updated CSS library.
+* UI changes to make it more obvious when viewing revision.
+* Ensure revisions are sorted in descending time order.
+* Don't link to revision currently being displayed.
+* Add search functionality to editor.
+* Enable persistent search and JumpToLine.

 = 1.1.5 - 19 September 2017 =
 * Use `home_url` instead of `site_url` to determine where to open CSS preview.
 * Increment and decrement buttons work when value empty or zero.
 Also added repeating action while button held down.